spiral-modules/cropper/README.md

-# Image Cropper Widget - POST TRANSITION TEST ARE NOT PERFORMED YET
+# Image Cropper Widget - POST TRANSITION TESTS ARE NOT PERFORMED YET
 Module provides ability to crop user image on client side and send to backend as file stream over ajax call.

 ## Installation